-Name Present position and duty at the Company Reason for appointment of the corporate executive officers Manabu Chikumoto President, CEO His experience is based mainly on petrochemical business and has deep insight and wide experience as CEO of oversea group company and head of corporate planning office.
+Name Present position and duty at the Company Reason for appointment of the corporate executive officers Manabu President, CEO His experience is based mainly on petrochemical business Chikumoto and has deep insight and wide experience as CEO of oversea group company and head of corporate planning office.
 He also has wide network in the chemical industry based on his past roles.
 Regarding to our business challenges about carbon neutral and circular economy, restructuring of the petrochemical industry in Japan, growth of specialty materials business, and portfolio transformation, the company decided that he is the appropriate person as CEO to lead the management, planning and execution of business plan for growth.
-Yasuo Shimodaira Corporate Executive Officer (Executive Vice President) As having deep insight and wide experience for global business, chemical material business, and specialty materials business, based on his experience as head of business sector and overseas site, the company decided that he is the appropriate person as head of Basic Materials business.
-Ken Fujiwara Corporate Executive Officer (Executive Vice President) Ken Fujiwara has extensive experience and profound insight in the legal affairs and general affairs fields from the standpoint of management of the Group, as well as international experience.
-Therefore, the Board of Directors judges him as capable in the position of supervising the Company's Legal, Internal Control, Admin, HR and Corporate Administration.
-Frank Randall (Randy) Queen Corporate Executive Officer (Executive Vice President) Frank Randall (Randy) Queen is engaged in business management as a representative of an overseas corporation of our group.
-He has abundant experience and deep insight in the business of high-performance and high-value-added materials.
-Therefore, the nominating committee judges him as capable in the position of the Company's Head of Specialty Materials business.
-Satoshi Kurokawa Corporate Executive Officer (Executive Vice President) As having deep insight and wide experience for global business and chemical material business based on his experience as head of manufacturing and overseas site, the company decided that he is the appropriate person as head of MMA & Derivatives business.
+Isao Yano Corporate Executive Isao Yano is decided by the company that he is the Officer appropriate person in charge of Legal, Internal Control, Corporate Administration and Corporate Secretary from his strong insight into corporate governance in addition of extensive experience in legal and general affairs.
+Ken Araki Corporate Executive Ken Araki has extensive experience and deep insight from Officer corporate planning and business strategy formulation to execution gained by serving as head of business development of global business and executive officer in listed companies.
+Therefore, judged as an appropriate person as Chief Transformation Officer of MCG.